AndreVarandas/steam/README.md

 ## Disclaimer

 This project is not affiliated with Valve Corporation or Steam.
 All trademarks are property of their respective owners in the US and other countries.
+©2023 Valve Corporation.
+Steam and the Steam logo are trademarks and/or registered trademarks of Valve Corporation in the U.S. and/or other countries.